The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 July and August

 It’s not the best season weather-wise as it’s hot and humid but it’s high season for family travels because the schools are closed.
-Not a good time to travel if you love peace and tranquillity.
+It’s not a good time to travel if you love peace and tranquillity.

 October through November